-- octreotide used to treat gastrointestinal endocrine tumours and enlargement of parts of the body (e.g. hands, feet, head) caused by abnormal growth hormone levels - lanreotide used to treat enlargement of parts of the body (e.g. hands, feet, head) caused by abnormal hormone levels.
+- octreotide used to treat gastrointestinal endocrine tumours - lanreotide used to treat enlargement of parts of the body (e.g. hands, feet, head) caused by abnormal hormone levels.

-Tell your doctor about any other medicines that you are taking.
+Tell your doctor about any medicines that you are taking other than NovoMix® 30.